rips-ucla-2023/rips-faq/docs/general.md

-## How to get around LA and the UCLA campus?
+## How to get around LA?
-Google maps is your friend.
-We highly recommend getting the following for the bus/subway
+Google maps is your best friend.
+We highly recommend getting the following for bus and other public transportation:
+- [TAP Card](https://www.taptogo.net/articles/en_US/Website_content/TAP-App): To pay for transit.
+- [Transit](https://transitapp.com/): For real-time info on departure times, track buses and trains, and see upcoming schedules.

 ## How to get around the UCLA campus?
 If you are tired of going up the hills or have luggage, there are elevators but they are not so obvious.
+There is one going up to DeNeve:
+*insert image of map here*
+To go to IPAM:
 *insert image of map here*